 That photographer – just like George Lucas, Wes Craven and Quentin Tarantino – deserve at least half of the glitter and ovation that have been generously showered on their Famous Finds.
 After all, they spotted the diamond first.
 Aren’t they the real stars of the story?

-There are Georges, Wes’s and Quentins at the workplace too.
-Not just HR or the team in charge of the R&R (Rewards and Recognition) programs – although they play a stellar role.
-All those who spot, acknowledge and salute performance are 'Star Makers'.
+There are Georges, Wes, and Quentins at the workplace too.
+However, they play a stellar role, not just HR or the team in charge of the R&R (Rewards and Recognition) programs.
+All those who spot, acknowledge, and salute performance are 'Star Makers'.
 And standout performers themselves - by the very dint of their selfless and valuable act.

-The need for public recognition (and the gratification and fulfilment it produces) traces itself to a fundamental part of our psyche, and is present in every worker.
+The need for public recognition (and the gratification and fulfillment it produces) traces itself to a fundamental part of our psyche and is present in every worker.
 In the business context, the role of rewards and incentives in moving the needle for P&L and balance sheets is well documented.

-Nearly 85% of respondents in a survey said that they felt more engaged and motivated to deliver their best performance when there was an incentive attached.
+Nearly 85% of respondents said that they felt more engaged and motivated to deliver their best performance when there was an incentive attached.

-Significance of rewards and recognition for Talent spotters
+Let's now understand the significance of rewards and recognition for Talent spotters.

 Simply put, it isn't easy.
 A big reason for that is that it is not always, and not entirely, a 'process and technology' game.
-Yes, it is important to have appropriate frameworks, methodologies and technologies to deploy, measure and manage the vital KPI of nurturing standout guys in the team.
-But just like in cricket, the score or the stats don't often tell the full story.
+Yes, it is important to have appropriate frameworks, methodologies, and technologies to deploy, measure and manage the vital KPI of nurturing standout guys in the team.
+But just like in cricket, the score or the stats don't often tell the whole story.

 Sometimes, it’s equally about the not-so-obvious or overt things : ‘Ambient factors’ like pitch conditions, match situation, stakes, rivalry, ambition.

-Similarly in the workplace, while technology and process will certainly help you understand who's-who-exactly (and what each is upto) in the value chain, personal intuition and passion often helps to plug the logic gaps, implement the true intent of R&R and 'complete the jigsaw' in the right spirit, so to speak.
+Similarly, in the workplace, while technology and process will undoubtedly help you understand who's-who-exactly (and what each is up to) in the value chain, personal intuition and passion often help to plug the logic gaps, implement the true intent of R&R and 'complete the jigsaw' in the right spirit.

 That intuition – the missing link or ‘X Factor’ in the equation – is as much a ‘natural gift’ as an ‘acquired taste’, and can come from anywhere (department/function) and anyone (role/hierarchy) in the organization.

-It comes from years spent sharpening the skill and perfecting the art of spotting a panda in a bunch of teddy-bears.
-It comes from a passion to make a 'genuine difference' to the business bottomline by backing the right horse.
-It comes from a zeal for delivering credit where it is truly due.
-It comes from a conviction that a 'Thank You!’ note that is delayed, is a pat-on-the-back that is denied.
+It comes from years spent sharpening the skill and perfecting the art of spotting a panda in a bunch of teddy bears.
+It comes from a passion for making a 'genuine difference' to the business bottom-line by backing the right horse.
+It comes from zeal for delivering credit where it is truly due.
+It comes from a conviction that a 'Thank You!' delayed note is a pat-on-the-back that is denied.

-And it comes from pride in the overarching organization purpose and journey.
-Put together, it makes for a rare kind of talent.
+And it comes from pride in the overarching organization's purpose and journey.
+Put together.
+It makes for a rare kind of talent.
 And put a new spin on the term Human Resource: Yes, 'Talent Spotters' are the 'human resource' you need to start tracking and pampering with equal rigor!

 It's time for R&R programs to evolve from an 'evening of claps and cakes' to a universal mindset across the organization.
-The practise of saluting hard work, courage and commitment correctly and consistently is a strategic and powerful business tool.
+The practice of saluting hard work, courage, and commitment correctly and consistently is a strategic and powerful business tool.

 It attracts the best talent from the market by positioning the company as a ‘Great Place to Work’ and helps the organization maintain competitive edge by unlocking the true potential of its employees and teams.

-Optimize authority zones flows to help them function free-r.
+- Empower: Optimize authority zones flows to help them function free.

-Shuffle the organizational matrix to integrate R&R (in both letter and spirit) with core work-flows.
+- Maker RnR integral: Shuffle the organizational matrix to integrate R&R (both letter and spirit) with core workflows.

-Offer everyone across the organization with the nuts & bolts needed to spot top talent and incentivize productivity accurately, easily and quickly - by having the appropriate technology innovations in place.
+- Make rewarding easy: Offer everyone across the organization the nuts & bolts needed to spot top talent and incentivize productivity accurately, efficiently, and quickly by having the appropriate technology innovations in place.